Highlights from Our Figurative Sculpture Collection

 3. Set A Budget

 Setting a budget for your collection will help you to see the long-term goals you have for your collection.
 Decorating with art can be done without overspending!
-At Marcus Ashley Gallery, we offer convenient financing options for your art purchases thanks to our partnership with Wells Fargo, making it easier than ever to start acquiring your favorite artists’ pieces.
+At Marcus Ashley Gallery, we offer convenient financing options for your art purchases thanks to our commitment with Wells Fargo, making it easier than ever to start acquiring your favorite artists’ pieces.

 Remember that quality over quantity should be foremost in your fine art collecting approach and budget considerations.
 Take time to add pieces to your collection and ensure you are able to add value to your collection step-by-step.